 LSUA's Food Services is located in the Student Center and prepares hot breakfast and lunch items for the convenience of students, faculty, and staff.
 Meal plans are now available for purchase at food services and are designed to help the customer save money at the register.
 Come and enjoy an assortment of entrée items on the cafeteria line and a wide variety of fresh selections at the grill.
-If you have a need for catering, look no further.
 LSUA Food Services is well prepared to handle any size catering event.
 Food Services personnel can be reached at (318) 473-6430.

-GOLF COURSE
+GOLF COURSE AND CLUBHOUSE